 The research interests of our group lie in the areas of bioorganic chemistry, chemical biology, and biomolecular engineering and evolution.
 Our laboratory integrates methods and principles of organic chemistry, molecular biology, and molecular evolution to develop novel chemo-biosynthetic and chemo-enzymatic approaches to the discovery of biologically active molecules.
-Our goal is to investigate and apply these methodologies toward the development of chemical agents useful for probing cell signaling pathways and controlling biomolecular interactions implicated in cancer development and HIV infection.
+Our goal is to investigate and apply these methodologies toward the development of chemical agents useful for probing cell signaling pathways and controlling biomolecular interactions implicated in cancer development.

-Another area of interest is the implementation and investigation of new chemo-enzymatic methodologies, involving cytochrome P450 enzymes, to enable the late-stage transformation of aliphatic C―H bonds in complex molecules and in particular in bioactive natural products.
-Our group is developing systematic approaches to evaluate and predict the reactivity of P450 monooxygenases via application of high-throughput screening methods and computational tools.
-We are also exploring new protein engineering and chemical approaches to enable rapid fine-tuning of the regio- and stereoselectivity of these enzymes.
-The ultimate goal of these studies is to develop efficient and systematic approaches to expedite the development of P450 oxidation catalysts with tailor-made activity and regio- and stereoselectivity for synthetic applications.
-The scope and synthetic value of these methodologies is being investigated through the synthesis and functional elaboration of complex natural product scaffolds of medical interest via P450-mediated synthesis.
+Another major area of interest is concerned with the design and development of efficientbiological catalysts for the selective functionalization of aliphatic C—H bonds.
+The selective functionalization of unactivated C(sp3)—H bonds represents a most valuable but also one of the most challenging transformations in organic chemistry.
+Our group is investigating the use of engineered cytochrome P450s as well as other heme-containing proteins (e.g. myoglobin) as catalytic platforms for the direct conversion of C(sp3)—H bonds into C—O, C—N, and C—C bonds.
+With the latter two, we aim at expanding the reactivity scope of these protein-based catalysts beyond that exhibited by naturally occurring enzymes.
+As part of these projects, we are developing systematic, rationally-driven approaches to predict the reactivity of these P450- and myoglobin-based catalysts via the combination of high-throughput screening methods and computational tools.
+We are also exploring new protein engineering strategies to enable rapid fine-tuning of the regio- and stereoselectivity of these enzymes.
+The ultimate goal of these studies is to develop efficient and systematic approaches to expedite the development of C—H functionalization biocatalysts with tailored activity and site-selectivity for synthetic applications.
+Finally, the scope and synthetic value of these methodologies is being investigated through the synthesis and functional elaboration of complex natural product scaffolds of medical interest via chemoenzymatic synthesis.

 All our projects involve the synergistic integration of rational design, chemical synthesis, protein chemistry, and molecular evolution methods toward the development of enabling molecular discovery platforms of practical and broad utility.
 Members of the Fasan group have thus the opportunity to receive training in these areas and conduct interdisciplinary research at the intersection of chemistry, biology, and biophysics.